BarbaraShelleyJetton/Data_Course_JETTON/README.md

-wait why is the 1st commit in the title? okay why was that not on a new line. this format really bugs me.
+wait why is the 1st commit in the title? okay why was that not on a new line. this format really bugs me. is there a way to edit after I mess everything up?